-"RM activities" Activities preservi resource stocks ng natural activities aimed at reducing withdrawals: recovery, reuse, recycling, savings, substitution of natural resources restoration activities: increases/ recharges of natural resource stocks (for renewable resources, i.e. inland waters, forest and wild flora and fauna) natural resource administration and regulation activities carried out by the general government (including e.g. the elaboration of plans, the release of any kind of licenses and permits for exploiting resources, the enforcement of quotas,) monitoring, control and surveillance (including the control on the observance of licenses, permits, quotas,), measurement, inventories, data collection and the like - teaching, training, information and communication activities - R&D activities in the field of natural resource use and management "RU activities" Exploration - research and exploration for new reserves and resources Activities Withdrawals relating to exploration, withdrawals and distribution of natural resources withdrawals from existing resources management and maintenance activities carried out by the public or private authorities in charge of the direct management and exploitation of the reserves of natural resources distribution of natural resources (only for inland waters)
+"RM activities" Activities aimed at preserving natural resource stocks activities aimed at reducing withdrawals: recovery, reuse, recycling, savings, substitution of natural resources restoration activities: increases/ recharges of natural resource stocks (for renewable resources, i.e. inland waters, forest and wild flora and fauna) natural resource administration and regulation activities carried out by the general government (including e.g. the elaboration of plans, the release of any kind of licenses and permits for exploiting resources, the enforcement of quotas,) monitoring, control and surveillance (including the control on the observance of licenses, permits, quotas,), measurement, inventories, data collection and the like teaching, training, information and communication activities R&D activities in the field of natural resource use and management "RU activities" Exploration research and exploration for new reserves and resources Activities relating to exploration, withdrawals and distribution of natural resources Withdrawals and distribution withdrawals from existing resources management and maintenance activities carried out by the public or private authorities in charge of the direct management and exploitation of the reserves of natural resources distribution of natural resources (only for inland waters)